notch1p/tigris/README.md

 #### higher-kinded type

+- not considering to do full HKT at the moment.
+It is done because of certain typeclasses like `Monad`, `Functor` that require basic HKT.
+  - Though only unary monads would work.
+That is, monads like `State`/`Reader` wouldn't work.

+- [x] somewhat done. but is very lightweight/quite restrictive:
+  - no higher-order type lambdas.
-- [x] somewhat done.
-A bit restrictive: bound type ctor is not curried and must be fully applied
+  - bound type ctor is not curried and must be fully applied (first-order application really) (makes it easy to rewrite `KApp` into a `TApp`, also in unification)
+  - type scheme doesn't actually bound higher-order type variable
+  - generalization doesn't quantify higer-order type variable

 although there isn't any kind inferrence and type declaration parsing depends on the arity of type constructors.